-Recovery Straps are a heavy-duty nylon strap that can stretch and spring back to original length.
+Recovery Straps are a heavy-duty strap (usually nylon) that can stretch and spring back to original length.
 The combination of the recovery vehicle pull and the tension in the strap creates a 'snatching' effect that can pull a stranded vehicle free from being bogged or unable to move under its own power.
-When used in accordance with these guidelines, vehicles may be recovered with minimal injury risk to people or damage to vehicle equipment.
+When used in accordance with these quidelines, vehicles may be recovered with minimal injury risk to people or damage to vehicle equipment.